sheny2/Cloud_Detection/README.md

 -- Expert labels of cloud or non-cloud: `Cloud` = `-1` or `1`;

 -- Potential covaraites include `NDAI`, `logSD`, `CORR`, `DF`, `CF`, `BF`, `AF`, and `AN`.

+Users have the option to give a generic classification method, for example Logistic Regression, LDA, QDA, Naive Bayes and Boosting Trees.